junegunn/vim-plug/README.md

 ### Pros.

-- Easier to set up: Single file.
+- Easy to set up: Single file.
 No boilerplate code required.
-- Easier to use: Concise, intuitive syntax
+- Easy to use: Concise, intuitive syntax
 - [Super-fast][40/4] parallel installation/update
   (with any of `+job`, `+python`, `+python3`, `+ruby`, or [Neovim][nv])
 - Creates shallow clones to minimize disk space usage and download time